edgedb/edgedb/docs/datamodel/scalars/numeric.rst

     Any number of arbitrary precision.

+    The EdgeDB philosophy is that using decimal type should be very explicitly opt-in, but once used the values should not be accidentally cast into a numeric type with less precision.
+In accordance with this :ref:`the mathematical functions
+    <ref_eql_functions_math>` are designed to keep the separation
+    between decimal values and the rest of the numeric types.

-    All of the following types can be cast into numeric:
+    All of the following types can be explicitly cast into decimal:
     :eql:type:`int16`, :eql:type:`int32`, :eql:type:`int64`,
     :eql:type:`float32`, and :eql:type:`float64`.